 Ultimately, though, with all the smaller concerns dealt with, this had to be a ‘build it and see’ type of test.
 As soon as we had a working beta, we tested furiously within the squad for several days to make sure we weren’t about to ruin the lives of a few thousand teachers.

 We ran tons of 10 minute guerrilla tests on just about every variable to make sure we were getting this right.
 A great chance to look into our colour palette, colour and icon patterns, and to refine our copy for the feature.

-Because of the nature of working in a squad, we were checking in formally at least once a week, but sharing updates through Slack all day.
+Because of the nature of working in a squad, we were checking in formally at least once a day, but sharing updates through Slack all day too.
 This meant that, when we came to the Three Amigos stage, the squad knew about 95% of their dependencies and any problems we might encounter.